AI-secure/VeriGauge/readme.md

 - What is robustness verification approaches for DNNs?

 - DNNs are vulnerable to adversarial examples.
-Given a model and an input $x_0$, the robustness verification approaches can certify that there is no adversarial samples around $x_0$ within the radius $r$.
+Given a model and an input x0, the robustness verification approaches can certify that there is no adversarial samples around x0 within the radius r.
 The complete verification of DNNs is NP-complete [1,2].
-Therefore, current verification approaches usually use some relaxations, which results in outputing smaller $r$ than the real maximum one.
+Therefore, current verification approaches usually use some relaxations, which results in outputing smaller r than the real maximum one.
 - What neural networks are supported?
 - Curently, existing approaches mainly support image classification neural networks for MNIST, CIFAR-10, and ImageNet.
 Though ImageNet networks are usually too large for non-randomized-smoothing-based verification approaches.
 Though a significantly amount of verification approaches support skip connections, max-pooling layers, etc, typical verification approaches mainly work on *feed-forward neural networks with ReLU activations*, containing only full-connected layers and convolutional layers.